A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Course Stats

-Display the Course information in the Player's chat when they right click the sign.
+Display the Course information in the Player's chat when they right-click the sign.

 ##### Syntax